|Spacecraft Mission Pages|

 Juno Flight Path

-Juno was launched on the 5th of August, 2011, and entered into orbit about Jupiter on July 4th 2016 and will study the planet until February 2018 when it will de-orbit and crash into Jupiter.
+Juno was launched on the 5th of August, 2011, and entered into orbit about Jupiter on July 4th 2016 and wias planned to study the planet until February 2018 when it was to de-orbited and crashed into Jupiter.
+However an extention to the mission means the spacecraft will survive until July 2021.

 Juno's mission is intended to improve our understanding of the solar system's beginnings by revealing the origin and evolution of Jupiter.
 Specifically, Juno will…